nightlocky/Custom-Shell-and-Daemon-Management/README.md

 # CSEShell
 This is a simple, custom shell for Unix-based systems, designed to provide an interface for executing system programs.
-This project includes a basic shell implementation, a set of system programs (`find`, `ld`, `ldr`), and some test files.
+This project includes a basic shell implementation, a set of system programs (`find`, `ld`, `ldr`), and some test files.\
-This project is done with  powerpony and BoweiDu01
+This project is done with  powerpony and BoweiDu01.

 ## Directory Structure